KalyanM45/Password-Generator/README.md

 # Flask Random Password Generator

 This is a simple Flask web application that generates a random password based on user input.
+This Python code constitutes a Flask web application designed to generate random passwords based on user input.
+Leveraging the Flask framework, the application establishes a basic web interface where users can visit the homepage, input their desired password length through a form, and subsequently trigger the generation of a password.
+The underlying password generation logic involves shuffling a character set comprising uppercase and lowercase letters, digits, and special symbols.
+The generated password is then displayed to the user.
+The code ensures a simple yet effective implementation of a password generation tool, with easy integration and customization facilitated by Flask's minimalist structure.

 ## How to Run